syedahamad10/contiki-mqtt/README.md

 See mqtt-service.h for documentation and example.c for example usage.

+If you get any problem, it might be helpful to go through this issue thread https://github.com/esar/contiki-mqtt/issues/4

 For more exmples of usage, look in the devices/* directories in http://github.com/esar/myha